Is Excel your best option for Credit Management?

 Firstly, organisations that use spreadsheets don’t get the best from their staff.
 With Excel, if a member of staff is absent, it can be difficult to figure out where they are with certain tasks.
 Therefore, it’s extremely difficult to reallocate tasks to other team members.
 Whereas, with CreditManager, for instance, it is possible to reallocate tasks and have full visibility of the sales ledger.
 Credit management systems allow credit managers to have greater access to other employees tasks.
 They are able to easily and accordingly reallocate tasks at the touch of a button.

 Human-error is also a big consideration and concern when working solely in spreadsheets as typos or errors are more commonplace.
 Excel doesn’t pick up on the mistake and the user often doesn’t have time to double-check their work.
 Subsequently, those errors often go unnoticed, resulting in incorrect information being sent to a customer or appearing on their account.

 Contrastingly, with credit management solutions, users can update the system with what they have done and the system will engage with that.
 Plus, as more tasks are automated, it is possible to completely remove the risk of human error from some tasks.
 In addition to this, credit controllers can set alerts and reminders within the system to ensure that they remember to carry out certain tasks.
 This takes some of the onus off credit managers and ensures important calls, for example, aren’t forgotten.

 How do credit managers benefit from software solutions?

 As businesses start to work smarter, rather than harder, the move from Excel to software solutions will continue.
-It is important organisations understand that this move isn’t about reducing staff numbers, but rather about getting the most out of their staff.
-This is a vital step to take as credit management is continuing to evolve and, in order to keep up with this, organisations must adopt the right processes and systems and allow their employees to focus on the bigger picture issues.
+It is important for organisations to understand that this move isn’t about reducing staff numbers.
+Rather, it is about getting the most out of their staff.
+This is a vital step to take as credit management is continuing to evolve.
+In order to keep up with this, organisations must adopt the right processes and systems and allow their employees to focus on the bigger picture issues.